-(1) Types of general meeting
+- a.
+Types of general meeting - i.
 There must be an annual general meeting (AGM) of the members of the CIO.
 The first AGM must be held within 18 months of the registration of the CIO, and subsequent AGMs must be held at intervals of not more than 15 months.
-The AGM must receive the annual statement of accounts (duly audited or examined where applicable) and the trustees' annual report, and must elect trustees as required under clause (13).

-Other general meetings of the members of the CIO may be held at any time.

-All general meetings must be held in accordance with the following provisions.

-- (2) Calling general meetings - (a) The charity trustees:

-(i) must call the annual general meeting of the members of the CIO in accordance with sub-clause (1) of this clause, and identify it as such in the notice of the meeting; and

-(ii) may call any other general meeting of the members at any time.

-(b) The charity trustees must, within 21 days, call a general meeting of the members of the CIO if:

-(i) they receive a request to do so from at least 10% of the members of the CIO; and

-(ii) the request states the general nature of the business to be dealt with at the meeting, and is authenticated by the member(s) making the request.
+The AGM must receive the annual statement of accounts (duly audited or examined where applicable) and the trustees' annual report, and must elect trustees as required under Clause 13 (Appointment of Charity Trustees). - ii.
+Other general meetings of the members of the CIO may be held at any time. - iii.
+All general meetings must be held in accordance with the following provisions. - b.
+Calling general meetings - i.
+The charity trustees: - (a) Must call the annual general meeting of the members of the CIO in accordance with sub clause 11(a), and identify it as such in the notice of the meeting; and - (b) May call any other general meeting of the members at any time. - ii.
+The charity trustees must, within 21 days, call a general meeting of the members of the CIO if: - (a) They receive a request to do so from at least 10% of the members of the CIO; and - (b) The request states the general nature of the business to be dealt with at the meeting, and is authenticated by the member(s) making the request. - iii.
+If, at the time of any such request, there has not been any general meeting of the members of the CIO for more than 12 months, then

-- If, at the time of any such request, there has not been any general meeting of the members of the CIO for more than 12 months, then sub-clause (b)(i) of this clause shall have effect as if 5% were substituted for 10%. - (d) Any such request may include particulars of a resolution that may properly be proposed, and is intended to be proposed, at the meeting. - (e) A resolution may only properly be proposed if it is lawful, and is not defamatory, frivolous or vexatious.
+- sub clause 11(b)(ii)(a) shall have effect as if 5% were substituted for 10%. - iv.
+Any such request may include particulars of a resolution that may properly be proposed, and is intended to be proposed, at the meeting. - v.
+A resolution may only properly be proposed if it is lawful, and is not defamatory, frivolous or vexatious. - vi.
+Any general meeting called by the charity trustees at the request of the members of the CIO must be held within 28 days from the date on which it is called. - vii.
+If the charity trustees fail to comply with this obligation to call a general meeting at the request of its members, then the members who requested the meeting may themselves call a general meeting. - viii.
+A general meeting called in this way must be held not more than 3 months after the date when the members first requested the meeting. - ix.
+The CIO must reimburse any reasonable expenses incurred by the members calling a general meeting by reason of the failure of the charity trustees to duly call the meeting, but the CIO shall be entitled to be indemnified by the charity trustees who were responsible for such failure.

+c.
+Notice of general meetings